What is object-oriented programming?

 Object-oriented programming is based on the following principles:

-- Abstraction- Objects only reveal internal mechanisms that are relevant for the use of other objects, hiding any unnecessary implementation code.
+- Abstraction.
+Objects only reveal internal mechanisms that are relevant for the use of other objects, hiding any unnecessary implementation code.
 The derived class can have its functionality extended.
 This concept can help developers more easily make additional changes or additions over time.

 - Inheritance.
 Classes can reuse code from other classes.
-Relationships and subclasses between objects can be assigned, allowing developers to reuse a common logic while still maintaining a unique hierarchy.
+Relationships and subclasses between objects can be assigned, enabling developers to reuse common logic while still maintaining a unique hierarchy.
 This property of OOP forces a more thorough data analysis, reduces development time and ensures a higher level of accuracy.

 - Polymorphism.
-Objects are designed to share behaviors and they can take on more than one form depending on the context.
-The program will determine which meaning or usage is necessary for each execution of that object, cutting down on the need to duplicate code.
+Objects are designed to share behaviors and they can take on more than one form.
+The program will determine which meaning or usage is necessary for each execution of that object from a parent class, reducing the need to duplicate code.
 A child class is then created, which extends the functionality of the parent class.
 Polymorphism allows different types of objects to pass through the same interface.

 Criticism of OOP

-The idea of object-oriented programming has been criticized by developers for multiple reasons.
+The object-oriented programming model has been criticized by developers for multiple reasons.
 The largest concern is that OOP overemphasizes the data component of software development and does not focus enough on computation or algorithms.
 Additionally, OOP code may be more complicated to write and take longer to compile.